bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 3/json-parse-source.md

 Transformation between ECMAScript values and JSON text is lossy.
 This is most obvious in the case of deserializing numbers (e.g., `"999999999999999999"`, `"999999999999999999.0"`, and `"1000000000000000000"` all parse to `1000000000000000000`), but also comes up when attempting to round-tripping non-primitive values such as Date objects (e.g., `JSON.parse(JSON.stringify(new Date("2018-09-25T14:00:00Z")))` yields a string `"2018-09-25T14:00:00.000Z"`).

-Neither of these examples is hypothetical—serializing a [BigInt](https://github.com/tc39/proposal-bigint) as JSON is specified to throw an exception because there is no output that would round-trip through `JSON.parse`, and a similar concept has been raised regarding the [Temporal proposal](https://github.com/tc39/proposal-temporal).
+Neither of these examples is hypothetical—serializing a [[bigint]] as JSON is specified to throw an exception because there is no output that would round-trip through `JSON.parse`, and a similar concept has been raised regarding the [[temporal]] proposal.

 `JSON.parse` accepts a reviver function capable of processing inbound values, but it is invoked bottom-up and receives so little context (a _key_, an already-lossy _value_, and a receiver upon which _key_ is an own property with value _value_) that it is practically useless.
 We intend to remedy that.